WilliamLiPro/WilliamLiPro.github.io/about.md

 ## About me

-Hello, I am William, an ordinary software engineer.
+Hello, I am William, a researcher in artificial intelligence.

-This is my persona blog created based on GitHub Pages to share the technology.
+This is my persona blog created based on GitHub Pages to share my research and interesting technology.

-If you have any question, please contact me via email.
+If you have any question or any cooperation intention, please contact me via email.

 ## Copyright